10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 Where Astra shines:

-- Agencies building many different site types (LMS, WooCommerce, membership, local business).
+- Agencies are building many different site types (LMS, WooCommerce, membership, and local business).

 - Users who rely on Elementor or Gutenberg but still want competitive Core Web Vitals.